LGuery/teamwork_monitoring/weekly_reports_and_meetings_repository/IlanPerez/meetings_report.md

 #### Results presented and issues/questions :question:

-* Presentation exploration about Relative Risk computation, in relation to time at liberty
+* Presentation exploration about Relative Risk computation, in relation to time at liberty (period January-February) for juveniles YFT
-  +
+  + Can't explain the drop in RR between 0 and 10 days

 * Distance = f(time at liberty)
+  + No particular pattern

+#### What to explore next

- * Afterwards
+ * RR
+   + Extend the time at liberty after 60 days
-   + Define a threshold distance/time traveled
+   + Find a way to check RR in relation to distance traveled

-   + Use it to determine a consitent buffer
+ * Descriptive statistics:
+    + barplot distance traveled by tunas
+    + barplot of velocity
+    + compute maximal traveled distance with the maximum speed found in litterature:
+    (Optimum = 25 km/h in Tuna: Physiology, Ecology and Evolution (2OO1),
+    Max = 72 km/h in FAO from Magnuson (1978))

+  *

+  * Map6 :
+  + What is this square at env.
+9°N, -16°E ?
+  + Zoom on moratorium area to see what happens in Ivory cost